 Our top ten sundowner spots

-Here is a list of some of our favourite sundowner spots, and why (in no particular order):
+Below is a list of some of our favourite sundowner spots, and why (in no particular order).
+Find your inspiration here, and start dreaming about that epic African safari.

 1. The Oloololo Escarpment, Maasai Mara, Kenya